cpursley/introspex/README.md

 - `--module-prefix` - Prefix for generated module names (default: app name)
 - `--output-dir` - Output directory for schema files (default: lib/app_name)
 - `--dry-run` - Preview what would be generated without writing files
+- `--context` - Phoenix context name for organizing related schemas
+- `--context-tables` - Comma-separated list of tables to include in the context (when specified, only these tables will be generated)
+- `--path` - Custom path segment(s) to insert in the output directory (e.g., "queries" results in lib/app_name/queries/...)

 ## Example Output